< Back

 Holy Family with SS.
 John the Baptist and Mary Magdalene.
 Wood, 80 x 117.

+Mary Magdalene, holding her jar of ointment, is seated on the ground beside the Virgin.
+The infant John the Baptist, with his reed cross, stands on the right, a lamb lying at his feet.
+Joseph rests on the left.
 The picture appears in David Tenier’s 1653 painting of Archduke Leopold Wilhelm’s Gallery at Brussels.
 It came to the Uffizi in an exchange of pictures in 1793.
-It has been cut down at the bottom (removing part of the foreground, including a large rabbit), and the landscape is in bad condition.
+It has been cut down substantially on all sides.
+(Comparison with a seventeenth-century engraving suggests that it has lost roughly a third of both its height and width.)
 The figure of St Joseph seems to be based on a soldier in Michelangelo’s cartoon of the Battle of Cascina.

 Raising of Lazarus.
 Wood, 94 x 110.

-Mary Magdalene, golden-haired and richly dressed, looks beseechingly towards Christ as she kneels beside her brother's tomb.
-Lazarus's other sister, Martha, is cowled in white.
+At the request of Mary and Martha, Christ visited the grave of their brother Lazarus, who had been dead four days (John 11: 1-44).
+Mary, represented golden-haired and richly dressed as the Magdalen, looks beseechingly towards Christ as she kneels beside the tomb.
+Martha is modestly cowled in white.
+Christ raises his hand to invoke the power of God and Lazarus, restored to life, is helped from the tomb.
 The man standing on Christ's right might be a portrait of the patron.
 Signed along the edge of the lid of the sarcophagus.
 Worn and retouched.
 Acquired in 1916 from a private collector, A. Salvadori of Venice, for 35,000 lire.
 There is a smaller variant (in which the general composition is reversed) at Philadelphia.

 Two-Sided Portrait.
 Wood, 68 x 54.

 One side shows a young blonde woman.
 She wears a red dress with a low neckline over a white chemise, and her right hand is pressed to her heart.
 On the other side, there is a very unfinished portrait of a bearded man.
 Only the head is laid in.
 It has been conjectured that the unfinished painting could be a self-portrait.
 (The man's features bear some resemblance to those of other possible self-portraits, including the Young Man in a Fur at Munich and a chalk drawing at Edinburgh.)
-The picture was acquired by the Uffizi in 2001 and has been dated around the mid-1510s.
+The picture was acquired by the Uffizi in 2001 for 2 billion lire from the heirs of the dealer Alessandro Contini Bonacossi.
+It has been dated around the mid-1510s.

 Frankfurt.
 Städel Museum.